container-interop/service-provider/README.md

     }
 ```

-### Consuming service providers

-Service providers are typically consumed by containers.

-For containers implementing *PSR-11*:

-- A call to `get` on an entry defined in a service-provider MUST always return the same value.
-- The container MUST cache the result returned by the factory and return the cached entry.

 ### Values (aka parameters)

 A factory/extension can provide PHP objects (services) as well as any value.
 Simply return the value you wish from factory methods.